TeamPyOgg/PyOgg/README.md

 PyOgg is not capable of playing files, however, you can use OpenAL for normal or even 3D playback with [PyOpenAL](https://github.com/Zuzu-Typ/PyOpenAL).

-Currently FLAC is available purely in form of bindings, because I haven't managed to load a file yet myself (o )~(o ) ...
+Currently FLAC cannot be streamed (at least not on Windows), because there seems to be an issue with processing single audio frames.

 Here's a reference for PyOgg's own classes and functions: